hypervel/hypervel.org/docs/docs/queries.md

 ## Introduction

-Laravel Hyperf's database query builder provides a convenient, fluent interface to creating and running database queries.
-It can be used to perform most database operations in your application and works perfectly with all of Laravel Hyperf's supported database systems.
+Hypervel's database query builder provides a convenient, fluent interface to creating and running database queries.
+It can be used to perform most database operations in your application and works perfectly with all of Hypervel's supported database systems.

-The Laravel Hyperf query builder uses PDO parameter binding to protect your application against SQL injection attacks.
+The Hypervel query builder uses PDO parameter binding to protect your application against SQL injection attacks.
 There is no need to clean or sanitize strings passed to the query builder as query bindings.

 ::: warning
 PDO does not support binding column names.
 Therefore, you should never allow user input to dictate the column names referenced by your queries, including "order by" columns.